ethereum-optimism/optimism/specs/derivation.md

 [`ExecutionPayloadV1`]: https://github.com/ethereum/execution-apis/blob/main/src/engine/specification.md#executionpayloadv1

-Within the `forkChoiceState` object, the properties have the following meaning:
+Within the `forkChoiceState` object, the properties have the follo Just like steps, pipeline stages are reset in reverse order and cause each stage to rollback its internal state to be congruent with later stages.

+In the case of a re-org, this means updating the state to match the new L1 head.wing meaning:

 - `headBlockHash`: block hash of the last block of the L2 chain, according to the rollup driver.
 - `safeBlockHash`: same as `headBlockHash`.